Grade 6

 Sixth graders are beginning to learn about world history in the public schools, and they are beginning to question what their personal values are.
 Because they have a better idea of how the history of a society impacts the social structures of the present, sixth graders can look at the content of the Hebrew Scriptures and make connections with the Gospels and Epistles of the New Testament.
 They are also capable of understanding how Sacred Tradition and Scripture can strengthen their faith today.

-What Do Sixth Graders Lean?
+What Do Sixth Graders Learn?

-The sixth grade curriculum focuses on making the connections between how Jesus lived to fulfil what the Prophets wrote and what happens in the Church today.
+The sixth-grade curriculum focuses on making the connections between how Jesus lived to fulfil what the Prophets wrote and what happens in the Church today.
 They will learn about Salvation History by discovering the roots of our faith.

 Grade Level Information

-Chapter Calendar 2023-24
+Chapter Calendar 2024-25

 Weekly Take-Aways